John Corley Thoughts On Mass Shootings

 I ask myself, “How do I keep them apart?”

-I could strengthen the perimeter around his school and have an armed threat responder assigned to the school.
-This started happening last year in Florida schools.
-“A day late & a dollar short in my opinion.”, but we have some now.
+• I could strengthen the perimeter around his school and have an armed threat responder assigned to the school.
+This started happening last year in Florida schools, a day late and a dollar short in my opinion.
 College campuses are still open to just about anyone walking in from the street.

 No,,,, I don’t feel any safer.